sysread/fnord/README.md

 ### Index

+The first step is to index your project.
+This will scan all files in the project directory and create a searchable database.

-The first time you run this, especially on a large codebase, it will take a while to index everything.
+The initial index, especially on a large codebase, can will take a while.
 Subsequent runs will be faster, re-indexing only those files which have changed since they were last indexed.

+The `--dir` option is required only for the initial indexing.
+Subsequent indexing will use the directory specified in the initial index.

 ```bash
 fnord index --project foo --dir /path/to/foo